Eurotunnel Class 9

 The Eurotunnel Class 9 or Class 9000 are six-axle high-power Bo′Bo′Bo′ single-ended electric locomotives built by the Euroshuttle Locomotive Consortium (ESCL) of Brush Traction and ABB.
-The class was designed for and is used exclusively to haul the Le Shuttle road vehicle services through the Channel Tunnel.
+The class was designed for and is used exclusively to haul the LeShuttle road vehicle services through the Channel Tunnel.

 Background and design

 Tendering for the locomotive procurement began in 1989.
 The specification included; a top speed of 160 km/h; a terminal-to-terminal travel time of 33 minutes pulling a 2100 t train; an axle load limit of 22.5 t; an operating temperature range between -10 °C and 45 °C; a loading gauge within the UIC 505-1 standard; a minimum curve radius of 100 m; be able to start a shuttle train on a 1 in 160 (0.625 %) gradient with one locomotive bogie inoperative (at 0.13 m/s2), and a single locomotive should be able to start the train on the same gradient if the other locomotive failed.
-The operating concession agreement between Transmanche Link/Eurotunnel and the British and French governments required that there be a locomotive on either end of the train, allowing splitting and reversing of the train.
+The operating concession agreement between the tunnel operator and the British and French governments required that there be a locomotive on either end of the train, allowing the reversing or splitting of the train in an emergency.

 The design specifications implied a minimum power of 5.6 MW, and also meant that a four-axle design would not be guaranteed to be able to supply sufficient tractive effort.
-The French railway lobby was suggesting using three four-axle Bo′Bo′ locomotives (such as the SNCF BB 26000).
 ESCL proposed a six-axle Bo′Bo′Bo′ locomotive derived from the narrow-gauge EF class locomotives supplied by Brush Traction to the New Zealand Railways Corporation and won the contract with an initial order of 40 in July 1989.